beeper/bridge-manager/README.md

 If you don't want a self-hosted bridge anymore, you can delete it using `bbctl bridge delete <name>`.
 Deleting a bridge will permanently erase all traces of it from the Beeper servers (e.g. any rooms and ghost users it created).

+### Official bridges
+3. Run `bbctl config <name>` to generate a config file.
+   * `<name>`  should start with `sh-` and consist of a-z, 0-9 and -.
+   * If `<name>` contains the bridge type, it will be automatically detected.
+     Otherwise pass the type with `--type <type>`.
+   * Currently supported types: `discord`, `whatsapp`, `imessage`, `heisenbridge`
+4. Install the bridge software, then run the command that `bbctl config` outputs to start the bridge.
+5. For now, you'll have to configure the bridge by sending a DM to the bridge bot.
+Configuring self-hosted bridges through the chat networks dialog will be available in the future.